 Happy New Year.
 We hope you and your family had a safe and restorative Christmas break.

-2020 was marked by a number of significant market events, largely due to the COVID-19 pandemic.
+2021 was not quite the eventful year 2020 was, but it was nonetheless marked by a number of significant market events.
 To summarise a few of these:

 We would now like to review the previous quarter before moving on to our outlook.

-We have previously mentioned the difficulties ahead for the various economies in the Northern Hemisphere, given we are in the Winter season.
-The new strain of COVID-19 is creating significant problems in the UK and parts of Europe, leading to renewed lockdowns as viral cases spiral.
-We view this as a temporary concern given the vaccine developments, which we touch on later, but the economic damage will continue for now.
+We have in previous commentaries mentioned the difficulties ahead for the various economies in the Northern Hemisphere, given we are in the Winter season.
+The Omicron strain of COVID-19 is creating significant problems in the UK and parts of Europe, leading to renewed restrictions as viral cases spiral.
+Despite the significant number of mutations within the Omicron strain, it appears symptoms are milder than with previous strains, potentially leading to any economic damage being contained.

 MARKET INSIGHTS – WEBINAR INVITE